Manitoba Sport, Culture and Heritage

 More specifically, sport refers both to the fitness and well-being for individuals as well as to the uniting of people in the spirit of competition and community pride; culture reflects the "societal values and shared humanity" within Manitoba; and heritage represents the history of Manitoba and its relation to the province's present and future.

-The department is overseen by the Minister of Sport, Culture and Heritage, who has been Andrew Smith since his appointment in January 2022.
+The department is overseen by the Minister of Sport, Culture, Heritage and Tourism, who has been Glen Simard since his appointment in October 2023.